sunwei925/DBSVideoDatabase/README.md

 ```

 ## Citation
-**If you use DBSVideoDatabase in your research, please cite the conference paper of this study (Note: The journal version of this study has been submitted to IEEE Transactions on Mobile Computing):**
+**If you use DBSVideoDatabase in your research, please cite the following paper:**
 ```
 @inproceedings{sun2017dynamic,
   title={Dynamic backlight scaling considering ambient luminance for mobile energy saving},